Table of Contents

 - If the user is new to Kay, a member of the ICHEC Systems team will email the user letting them know that their is has been set up and will send further instructions.

 - PI and users log in and run jobs.

-Once you have been assigned a username and initial password you can connect to the systems using SSH:
+Once your account has been enabled and you have been granted access to a particular system, you can connect to the system using SSH.

 You will need SSH access outbound (port 22/tcp) to login to these machines.
 We have noticed in some institutions you will have to login to a network server with this SSH access first (e.g. DIAS).
 If you get a "Connection timed out" error, please contact your local network administrator first to ensure you have the appropriate ports open.
 Failing this, please submit an issue to the ICHEC Helpdesk.